310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 <th>(Maybe I should’ve been a little nicer to him before everything was over…)</th>

-<th>(But I dunno, even that feels waaay too late… I should leave that to the juniors who were always attached to him, in that “I love Morisawa-senpai! ♪” way…)</th>
+<th>(But I dunno, even that feels waaay too late… I should leave that to the juniors who always acted in that “I love Morisawa-senpai! ♪” way…)</th>

 <th>(Especially since it was kinda like I was always keeping “everyone’s Morisawa-senpai” to myself… )</th>